xynoan/xynoan/fCCchallenge.md

 Like how I struggled, got depressed, got anxious, got imposter syndrome, I never gave up and I finally got control of JavaScript.
 Let's do the same on this course.

+## Data Visualization
+I learned the basics of turning data to visuals but I'll do the projects later.

+## Back End Development and APIs
+Back End is so boring but I understand why it's so important.
+Kinda disappointing their Mongo section doesn't really teach anything.
+Their solutions don't even work.
+I'll go straight to the projects here because I already finished lessons about NPM, Node, and Express.
+I'll figure out how to work with Mongo myself throughout the projects.
+Still, very disappointing, freeCodeCamp.

+## Quality Assurance
+Hopefully all the sections here are working fine.
+I'll go to this course after the projects in **Data Visualization** and **Back End Development and APIs**.

+## Epilogue
+So far, I learned _a lot_, really.
+I will 100% do more challenge like this but not so soon.
+I plan on documenting all the **30 projects** I've done in this website.
+Thank you, freeCodeCamp!

 ## Relevance:
 [freeCodeCamp](https://www.freecodecamp.org/learn/)